DodgeCode/painterBot/README.md

 # painterBot
-A randomize painting, every run is a new paint artwork.
+A randomize painting, every run is a new artwork paint.
+This is an experimental project.

 ![painterBot artwork](screenshots/painterBot.jpg)